belindamo/derp/section_notes/05-experiment-runs.md

 For another experiment, duplicate experiments/exp\_20250904\_180037 into a new experiments/exp\_<id> folder, to improve the experiment.
-You want to make changes to :&#x20;
+You want to make changes to new experiment folder:&#x20;

 * change hidden dims in VAE implementations from 32 to 4.&#x20;
 * Make sure labels are available